EtienneBruines/fasthttplambda/README.md

 # fasthttplambda

-This package allows you to use the `fasthttp` (and `fasthttprouter`) package to create your own service for AWS Lambda.
+This package allows you to use the `fasthttp` package to create your own service for AWS Lambda.

 It has been updated to use [aws/aws-lambda-go](github.com/aws/aws-lambda-go) instead of the [eawsy/aws-lambda-go-shim](https://github.com/eawsy/aws-lambda-go-shim) it previously used.